tdhckmn/ultraphonics-cms/website/versioned_docs/version-2.0.0/_roles.md

     read: true,
     create: true,
     edit: true,
-    delete: false
+    delete: false,
-}
+};
 ```

 These roles are set at the collection level.
 Keep in mind that you can also use
 a `PermissionsBuilder` to modify permissions based on the entity being edited,
 or the logged-in user.